Island Rivers

 • News

-You are here: Home / Love Your River / Get Involved / Himalayan Balsam Campaign
+You are here: Home / Love Your River / Get Involved / Himalayan Balsam – Join our Balsam Bashers!

-In summer the lower Eastern Yar, Scotchells Brook and Wroxall stream are almost uniformly covered in the Barbie doll pink blossom of the non-native plant Himalayan balsam.
-It also occurs in patches on the Medina River and Merstone Stream.
+Himalayan Balsam is the most invasive plant on the Island’s watercourses.
+Each plant can explode 800 seeds.
 As well as out-pollinating and out-shading our native flora and threatening the extraordinary biodiversity of our river habitats it dies back in winter, leaving our riverbanks bare and vulnerable to erosion and increased flooding.
-It is thought that this loss of plant diversity and bank erosion is also contributing significantly to the decline of one of the UK’s
+It is thought that this loss of plant diversity and bank erosion is also contributing to the decline of water voles.
+They do not like habitat where balsam is dominant.

 We have made two videos to tell you what it’s all about.
 The first is pretty comprehensive; whilst the second is a ‘Silent Movie’ version we thought might make you smile.